 There’s not much sense in heading to a faraway country without giving yourself the chance to explore it.
-Whether it’s trekking through the Himalayas in Nepal, or white-water rafting through ancient river gorges in Peru, nursing abroad offers endless opportunities for adventure.
+Whether it’s trekking through the Himalayas in Nepal, or white-water rafting through ancient river gorges in Zambia, nursing abroad offers endless opportunities for adventure.

 Most people who travel with us dedicate their weekends to travelling.
 Some even add extra weeks on to the end of their trip devoted entirely to travelling.
 Cecilia, who travelled with us to Nepal, had an amazing time travelling after her placement: